discentem/blog-content/content/posts/glazier.md

 > See our [Glazier's] [docs site](https://google.github.io/glazier) for how you can get started with Glazier.

 However, [The setup overview](https://google.github.io/glazier/setup/) comes "without the batteries included".
 The authors expect that you already know how to create [WIMs](https://en.wikipedia.org/wiki/Windows_Imaging_Format), use the [dism](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism---deployment-image-servicing-and-management-technical-reference-for-windows) CLI tool, and some other common WinAdmin tasks.
-This is a completely fair expectation.
+These expectations are completely fair.

 But:
 - I didn't know how to use these tools.
 And